Knight1/VanMooof-Module/README.md

 #### Bootloader

-Press ESC on the UART Port until the MCU reboots and holds itself in the Bootloader.
+Press ESC on the UART (Debug) Port until the MCU (Microcontroller) reboots and holds itself in the Bootloader.
 It will display.

 ```console
 STM32 bootloader <1.09> Muco Technologies (c)2019